jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/0_Discretize_Aero.typ

 // --------------------------------- summary -------------------------------- //
 #summary_([
-This subsection established the fundamental concepts and methodologies for #gls("ld"), defining it as the systematic approximation of continuous aerodynamic loads through discrete point and area loads.
+This section established the fundamental concepts and methodologies for #gls("ld"), defining it as the systematic approximation of continuous aerodynamic loads through discrete point and area loads.
 The investigation presented two primary approaches for determining optimal #glspl("lie") configurations: regression-based methods and k-means++ clustering.
 Initial analysis explored regression techniques, examining their capabilities through the lens of interpolation, extrapolation, and various error metrics including L1 and L2 norms.
 The mathematical foundations of these approaches were thoroughly investigated to assess their applicability to load approximation tasks.

 Subsequently, k-means++ clustering emerged as a particularly promising methodology, offering direct determination of #glspl("lie") positions through centroid calculation and enabling physical interpretation of cluster regions.
 The algorithm's capability to provide both positional information and appropriate force magnitudes through cluster summation demonstrated significant advantages over regression-based approaches.
 Furthermore, the widespread implementation of k-means++ across diverse scientific applications supported its selection as the preferred method.